radumarias/xorio/README.md

 # If you want to contribute to open source projects

 1. An encrypted file system written in Rust that is mounted with FUSE on Linux.
 It can be used to create encrypted directories [GitHub](https://github.com/radumarias/rencfs).
-Read more about [how to contribute](https://github.com/radumarias/rencfs/blob/main/CONTRIBUTING.md)
+Read more about [how to contribute](https://github.com/radumarias/rencfs/blob/main/CONTRIBUTING.md), this applies to all projects
 2. GUI for the above [GitHub](https://github.com/radumarias/rencfs-desktop)
 3. And a daemon [GitHub](https://github.com/radumarias/rencfs-daemon)
 4. Cloud file and email Sync, file Sharing, Backup and Encryption solution written in Rust [GitHub](https://github.com/radumarias/syncoxiders)